Presa Canario: Characteristics

 The head is broad, massive, square, and powerful brachycephalic shape.
-Proper head and good expression are part of the breed standard, and are manifest in the best breed specimens.
-The ears are normally cropped, both to create a more formidable expression and to prevent damage while working with cattle.
 If cropped, the ears stand erect.
 In countries where ear-cropping is banned, the ears are close fitting to the head; they hang down and should be pendant or "rose"-shaped.
-The upper lip is pendulous, although not excessively.
+The upper lip is pendulous, although not excessively so.
 Seen from the front, the upper and lower lips come together to form an inverted V. The flews are slightly divergent.
 The inside of the lips is a dark colour.

-The breed is also characterized by a sloping topline (with the rear being slightly higher than the shoulders).
-Another characteristic of the breed is the shape of the paws (cat foot) and the catlike movement of the animal.
-The body is mesomorphic, that is, slightly longer than the dog is tall, contributing to the feline movement.
+A study of dogs in the United Kingdom found a median longevity for the breed of 7.7 years, markedly lower than the median of 12.5 for all dogs.

 Use

-The Presa Canario was traditionally used as a guard dog, as a herding dog for both sheep and cattle, and for dog-fighting, which was legal in Spain until 1936 and may have continued clandestinely thereafter.
-Until the 1950s it remained a common practice in all of the islands.
+The Presa Canario was traditionally used as a guard dog, as a herding dog for cattle, and for dog-fighting, which was legal in Spain until 1936 and may have continued clandestinely thereafter.